The Ultimate Guide for Planning a Trip to Morocco (2023)

 The best time to visit Morocco is during Spring (mid-March to May) or Autumn (September to October).
 The weather is warm and dry during this time in the coastal cities.
 The temperature usually ranges from 64-82 °F) in the coastal cities.
-There are also historically less tourists in the country during these months
+There are also historically fewer tourists in the country during these months.

 Morocco can be extremely hot during the Summer months (June, July, August) (ranging 80 – 100 °F) in the coastal cities, so it is suggested to avoid a trip there during this time – unless of course, you like the heat.
 This is also a time that attracts many visitors as it’s when many regions are on Summer break.

 December to February is mildly temperate during the day but can get very cold at night (with temperatures dropping as low as 27 degrees Fahrenheit).
 There’s also more precipitation in the country during this time.

 How to Dress in Morocco

 It’s best to dress conservatively in Morocco; especially for women travelers.
 It’s not a must to follow this rule but it’s suggested if want to fit in with the culture and feel comfortable while there.

 A rule of thumb is to ensure that your shoulders should always be covered and that all of your bottoms fall below your knee.
 Men are also expected to dress conservatively but have a little bit more leeway than women with this.

 Currency in Morocco

 The Morocco currency is the Dirham.